mathieu-fortin/deep-reinforcement-learning/p1_navigation/report.md

 <img src="q-learning.svg" alt="Q-learning formula" title="Q-learning formula" />

-The optimal policy is thus defined as chosing the action which maximizes the Q-function for any given state.
+The optimal policy is defined by chosing the action which maximizes the Q-function for any given state.
 <img src="q-function.png" width="300" alt="Q-function formula" title="Q-function formula" />

 The action-value function is updated iteratively using the Bellman equation